BA (Honours) Social Work (England)

 Social workers support and protect some of society’s most deprived and vulnerable people.
 It’s immensely challenging and rewarding work, requiring a high level of motivation and commitment.
 You also need a qualifying degree.

-The Open University’s BA (Hons) Social Work (England) is approved by the regulatory body and leads to registration as a qualified social worker.
+The Open University’s BA (Hons) Social Work (England) is approved by the regulatory body and successful completion of the programme provides eligibility to apply for registration as a social worker.
 To take this degree course, you need to be working in a social care agency and be sponsored by your employer regardless of whether they or you pay the tuition fees.
 Your employer will work in partnership with us to support your learning.
 You’ll continue with your employment while you study, earning while you learn.

 Studying through work-based and distance learning, you’ll develop the knowledge and practical skills that underpin effective practice, and the ability to deal with difficult and sensitive issues while working within a complex professional system.
 Towards the end of your studies, specialist options will enable you to focus on particular client groups and practice areas.